sachit27/greenR/README.md

 ## Installation

 The functionality in this repository is implemented in the R package greenR.
-This package is available on CRAN and can be obtained via GitHub by running the command below in R.
+This package is available on CRAN.
 ```r
 # Install greenR from CRAN
 install.packages("greenR")
 ```
+It can also be obtained via GitHub by running the command below in R.

 ```r
 # install.packages("remotes") # Uncomment if you do not have the 'remotes' package installed